danburzo/trimd/README.md

 # trimd

-Convert between HTML and Markdown from the command line, powered by [unified.js](https://unifiedjs.com).
+Convert between HTML, Markdown, and plain text from the command line.

 An online companion tool is available at [**danburzo.ro/trimd**](https://danburzo.ro/trimd/).